 The original Arenite Pants have a roomy fit and draping crescent-shaped pockets, best made in a rayon challis fabric.

-The Arenite Pants have a roomy fit, and one hack that many sewists have been doing is slimming them down and making the pockets fit flatter against the body.
-Meg has a video tutorial for this in Sew Liberated’s Instagram Highlights and on YouTube, and it’s been so popular that we’re putting the tutorial into written steps!
+One hack that many sewists have been doing is slimming them down and making the pockets fit flatter against the body.
+This is the perfect hack for a more structured linen or cotton fabric.
+Meg has a video tutorial for this hack in Sew Liberated’s Instagram Highlights and on YouTube, and it’s been so popular that we’re putting the tutorial into written steps!

 This is a really fun pattern adjustment, so gather up your pattern, some extra paper, tape, scissors, ruler and a pencil, and let’s start!

 Video tutorial for the Arenite Pants Slim Hack

 If video learning is your jam, here’s the compilation of the Instagram Stories highlight.
 If you prefer some more details, read on for the an easy-to-reference written version.